wjjdavidwen1223-source/recruiting-decision-system/README.md

 ## How It Works
 The system assigns:
 - +2 points for each matching required skill
-- +1 point per year of experience
+- +1 point per year of relevant experience

 Candidates are then ranked based on their total score to identify the best fit for a given role.

 ---

 ## Example Use Case
-Given a dataset of candidates and a job description with required skills (e.g., Python, SQL), the system evaluates each candidate and produces a ranked list.
+Given a dataset of candidates and a job with required skills (e.g., Python, SQL), the system evaluates each candidate and generates a ranked output.

 This output can be used to support:
 - Resume screening
 - Candidate comparison
 - Early-stage hiring decisions

+---

+## Impact
+- Standardizes candidate evaluation using consistent scoring logic
+- Reduces subjective bias in early-stage screening
+- Improves efficiency in comparing multiple candidates

 ---